Building manifests with manifold

 Typically, to produce a manifest, you need to open a text editor and manually write the XML yourself.
 However, writing XML in this way is time consuming, tedious and error prone.

 An alternative to writing out the manifest is to use a tool that automatically builds the manifest.
-The tool of choice at Joyent is manifold.
+The tool of choice is manifold.
 With manifold, you can quickly generate manifests for custom applications by simply answering a few questions.
 You can install this on SmartOS SmartMachines through pkgsrc.

 Installing manifold